-Maintaining a well diverse microbiome is important for overall health.
-Here our some of our top diet and lifestyle tips to maintain your gut microbiome diversity.
+Maintaining a diverse microbiome may be important for overall health.
+Here our some of our top diet and lifestyle tips to help maintain your gut microbiome diversity.

 Increase your fibre intake!

 Fibre is found in plant-based carbohydrates and unlike other types of carbohydrates (sugar and starch) it leaves the small intestines undigested and is digested by the bacteria in our the large intestine and colon.
 A diet rich in fibre can help increase the number of good bacteria in your gut.
 Some types of bacteria also produce short chain fatty acids from digesting this fibre, which has many beneficial properties, way beyond the gut.

 Tips for increasing your fibre intake

 Aim to eat 5 portions of fruits and vegetables a day Keep the skin on your fruit and vegetable when possible.
 Swap to wholegrain versions of pasta and rice and swap your white bread for wholemeal versions or rye bread.
 Try replacing a meat dish with beans or pulses once a week.

 Your gut loves diversity so make sure you are eating a range of different foods.
 Try and buy something you wouldn’t normally buy when you’re next at the supermarket or shop seasonally so you are constantly mixing up your fruit and vegetables.

 Whilst everyone will feel stressed at some point in their life, it is important to learn how to control and reduce stress as it can negatively impact your gut bacteria.